PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 10:30 am – 11:00 am	**Jo Ann Hardesty**, Former President, NAACP Portland, now Running for Portland City Council

-11:00 am – 11:30 am TBD
+* 11:00 pm - 11:15 pm Taking group photos of participating students and guest speakers

+11:15 am – 11:45 am **Selma Pierce**, 3rd generation of ABC, “In Order for Democracy to Work, You Have to be Involved.”

-11:30 am – 12:00 am	**Pam Pearce**, a popular and highly sought after prevention educator, President of the Community Living Above
+11:45 am – 12:15 am	**Pam Pearce**, a popular and highly sought after prevention educator, President of the Community Living Above

-### 12:00 pm – 1:00 pm Group Photo, Lunch, Interact with Speakers, Visit Booths

-12:00 pm - 12:10 pm Taking group photos of participating students and guest speakers

-### 12:15 pm – 12:45 pm Performance by Community Youth
+### 12:15 pm – 1:00 pm Lunch Break with Performance by Community Youth

 Live demo of robotic by [Spark Tech Edu](http://www.sparkteched.org/), two times World Championship.